| UNIVERSITY OF WASHINGTON

 Gerberding Hall is on the south side of UW's Red Square in the central UW campus, just next to Suzzallo Library.

-Travel to UW: UW is well served by local METRO buses to NE Campus Parkway, the HUB, and Montlake.
-(Google maps is a good way of finding out about the buses).
+Travel to UW: UW is well served by local METRO buses to NE Campus Parkway, the HUB, and Montlake, and the new Link Light Rail from Capitol Hill, Downtown and Sea-Tac.
+(Google maps is a good way of finding out about transportation options).
 Click here for walking routes from the bus stops to the tower.
-Pay-parking is available from UW, or on meters on local streets (free after 8pm).
+If you drive, Pay-parking is available from UW, or on meters on local streets (free after 8pm).
+For more details about getting to the tower, see here.

 |Learning to Ring